MDivyaPrakash/MultiModalSelfSuperVision/README.md

-#Expanding Cross-Architectural Self-supervision for Multi-modal learning
+# Expanding Cross-Architectural Self-supervision for Multi-modal learning
+This Repository contains the implementation of Final Project DL.

 ## Abstract
 Memes have become an online phenomenon and have grown